 The vast majority of adults who work with children (either paid or unpaid) act professionally and aim to provide a safe and supportive environment which secures the well-being of children in their charge/care.
 However, it is recognised that adults can abuse their ‘position of trust’ and harm children but also that misunderstandings can occur.

-It is therefore essential that all possible steps are taken to ensure that staff, carers and volunteers working with children have clear and safe boundaries and that processes, procedures and working practices are in place to safeguard and protect children and young people from harm.
+It is therefore essential that all possible steps are taken to ensure that staff, carers and volunteers working with children have clear and safe boundaries and that good processes, procedures and working practices are in place to safeguard and protect children and young people from harm.

 An allegation of abuse can be made against a staff member, carer or volunteer at any time and it can be very challenging to believe that a trusted member of the team could cause harm to a child.
 It is for this reason that the policies, procedures and working practices below have been established and must be followed when there is an allegation or concern raised about any person who works with children, in connection with his/her employment or voluntary activity.